krzysztofpniak/k-reducer/README.md

 `k-reducer` is a library that aims to make application redux reducer easier to write, compose, and reuse with the best what functional programming offers.

-It is fully compatible with ramda, lodash-fp and other libraries that uses the `iteratee first, data last` paradigm.
+It is fully compatible with `ramda`, `lodash-fp` and other libraries that uses the `iteratee first, data last` paradigm.

 # Getting started